MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/server-side-development/advanced-adapter-usage-mashup.md

 {% endhighlight %}

 > An example of city list in SQL is available in the provided adapter maven project, under `utils/mobilefirstTraining.sql`.
 Remember that SQL adapters require a JDBC connector driver.
-[Follow this instructions to add the JDBC connector dependency](http://blog.valdaris.com/post/custom-jar/) .
+[Follow these instructions to add the JDBC connector dependency](http://blog.valdaris.com/post/custom-jar/) .

 ## Sample application
 [Click to download](https://github.com/MobileFirst-Platform-Developer-Center/AdapterMashup) the MobileFirst project.